Mercedes-AMG: Leadership

-AMG Trim
+AMG trim

 Mercedes-Benz allows customers to upgrade nearly any model by adding an AMG trim or styling package.
-So customers can customize Mercedes cars to look exactly like an AMG car, minus the all-important AMG engine.
-AMG trim can include a rear spoiler, body styling, deep front air dam, 18” or 19” AMG style wheels, sport front seats, sport steering wheel, AMG floor mats, sport suspension and sport brakes.
+So customers can customize Mercedes cars to look like an AMG car, minus the AMG engine and transmission.
+AMG trim can include things such as a rear spoiler, body styling, deep front air dam, AMG style wheels, sport front seats, sport steering wheel, AMG floor mats, sport suspension, sport brakes, and more.

 Current AMG models

-All AMG engines - with the exception of the "35" M260 2.0 L Inline-4 Turbo and "43" M276 3.0 L V6 Bi-Turbo engine, as well as various other "43" and "53" models using the new M256 inline 6 engine - are hand built using a "one man, one engine" philosophy at the current AMG plant in Affalterbach, Germany.
+All AMG engines – with the exception of the "35", "43" and "53" models, as well as the PU106B 1.6 L V6 E-Turbo Hybrid F1 engine used on the AMG One – are hand built using a "one man, one engine" philosophy at the current AMG plant in Affalterbach, Germany.
 To signify this, each AMG engine builder stamps the engines they produce with an engraved plaque depicting their signature.
 According to Mercedes-Benz, there are only about 50 AMG engine builders.

 As part of the official Mercedes product line, the AMG models are sold side by side with regular production models, unlike those offered by other Mercedes tuning firms such as Brabus.